Fire Safety & How to Avoid False Fire Activations

 accommodation, and the last thing you want to do is cause your block to be

 This article has some helpful tips for staying safe and avoiding false fire alarm activations.

 Food smell burnt?
 Kitchen a bit stuffy?
 Keep that door shut!

 If you burn your toast at home, you might be used to opening the kitchen door to get rid of the smoke... well in halls you need to do the opposite.
 Keep the kitchen door shut at all times.
 Wedging open the kitchen door is one of the main causes of false fire alarms, as smoke and steam from the kitchen often triggers the hallway smoke detectors.
 If it’s smoky, steamy or stuffy in your kitchen, open the windows and turn on the extractor fan.

 All the doors (with the exception of bathroom doors) in your flat are fire doors.
 They should always be kept shut because if a fire were to break out these doors stop the fire from spreading to the rest of the flat.

-This one is pretty self-explanatory, don’t leave cooking unattended.
-If you’re forgetful or easily distracted by chats with your flatmates, then set a timer on your phone so you don’t burn your dinner.
+This one is pretty self-explanatory - don’t leave cooking unattended.
+If you’re forgetful or easily distracted then set a timer on your phone so you don’t burn your dinner.

 Dirty cookers, grills, hobs, and other appliances are another main cause of fire activations.
 Baked on food or grease can cause the kitchen to get smoky and can catch fire, so keep on top of the cleaning and wipe down appliances daily.